 How does a spinal injection work?

-Your pain management physician can use spinal injections for diagnostic and therapeutic purposes.
+Your pain management physician can use these injections for diagnostic and therapeutic purposes.
 Using X-ray guidance, known as fluoroscopy, your physician will inject the specific area of your spine with a dye to first ensure proper positioning.
 Then a local anesthetic and steroid are injected to provide longer-term pain relief.
 The entire procedure only takes a few minutes.

 Am I a candidate for spinal injections?

 Your spine and pain management physician will carefully evaluate your symptoms and make recommendations accordingly.
 Spinal injections are almost never used alone but rather in combination with physical therapy, rehabilitation, lifestyle changes, and/or medication.

-When pain cannot be management effectively with conservative treatments, spinal injections may be recommended for patients experiencing:
+When pain cannot be management effectively with conservative treatments, injections may be recommended for patients experiencing: